leventarican/leventarican.github.io/content/android-persistence.md

 * DAO: data access object
 * entity class: a data class with annotation (_metainformation_ for Room library)

 An _entity_ represents a table in database.
-The interaction (insert, delete, update, queries) to database are represented by interfaces.
+The interaction (query) to database are represented by interfaces.
 An interface define how to interact with a database.
 In Room the interface is the DAO.

 > DAO is a __design pattern__.
 The motivation is to abstract the database layer to switch the database technology behind the DAO.
 With a DAO class we map kotlin function to sql queries.
 Think of a DAO as defining a _custom interface_ for accessing your db.

+> query: a request for data from a database (select) or a request to perform an action on the data (insert, delete)

 Now lets see annotation examples.
 Here we have a pure data class.